Skip to main content

 • Support new and improved community infrastructure, providing essential community services and assets for local people and businesses to benefit the local economy

-In order to confirm the funding, the council needs to submit an 'Investment Plan' to the Government by the end of November setting out how we will use the funds.
-To help us develop the most effective investment plan possible, we are asking businesses and organisations to submit any project ideas they have.
-This will help us to understand the types of projects currently being worked on and their scale.
-Projects must be deliverable by the end of March 2025 and must comply with the REPF guidelines and can be anywhere within the Cotswold District.
+In order to confirm the funding, the council needed to submit an 'Investment Plan' to the Government by the end of November 2022 setting out how we would use the funds.
+To help us develop the most effective investment plan possible, we asked businesses and organisations to submit any project ideas they had.
+This helped us to understand the types of projects currently being worked on and their scale.
+The initial submission process closed on Friday 21 October 2022.
+The council’s submission to the Government was approved in April 2023, allowing the council to draw down the first year’s funding.